daarnolducsd/ep5book/docs/04-week4.md

 \text{Predicted Life Expectancy}_i = 28.69 + 4.72 \cdot 50 =264.69
 $$

 We should immediately realize that 264.69 is way too high a life expectancy.
 You should always think about the numbers you get when forming predictions.
-If they seems wildly off, then you may have forgotten to transform a variable appropriately.
+If they seem wildly off, then you may have forgotten to transform a variable appropriately.

 ## Slope Coefficient

-As social scientists, we are often interested how changes in our explanatory variable ($X$ variable) are associated with changes in our outcome variable ($Y$ variable).
+As social scientists, we are often interested in how changes in our explanatory variable ($X$ variable) are associated with changes in our outcome variable ($Y$ variable).
 The slope coefficient ($\beta_1$) in our linear regression model is informative about this.

 Recall that we modeled Life Expectancy as a linear function of Average Income (1000s) and found